Job Outlook for Licensed Massage Therapists

 - In states that do not regulate massage therapy, this task may fall to local municipalities.

-- Most states that license massage therapists require a passing grade on the Massage & Bodywork Licensing Exam (MBLEx) or one of two exams provided by the National Certification Board for Therapeutic Massage & Bodywork.
+- Most states that license massage therapists require a passing grade on the Massage & Bodywork Licensing Exam (MBLEx).

 Who Gets Massage, Where and Why?

-- According to a 2016 AMTA consumer survey, an average of 19 percent of adult Americans received at least one massage between July 2015 and July 2016, and an average of 32 percent of adult Americans received a massage in the previous five years.7 A Zogby Analytics survey of consumers in January 2017 indicated 25 percent received a massage from a massage therapist in 2016.
-5
+- According to AMTA’s 2017 Consumer Survey, an average of 19 percent of adult Americans received at least one massage between July 2016 and July 2017, and an average of 33 percent of adult Americans received a massage in the previous five years.
+A Zogby Analytics survey of consumers in July 2017 indicated 24 percent received a massage from a massage therapist in the past year.

-- In July 2016, 22 percent of women and 16 percent of men reported having a massage in the past twelve months.4
+- In July 2017, 21 percent of women and 16 percent of men reported having a massage in the past twelve months.

-- Twenty-two percent of massage consumers reported receiving their last massage at a spa in 2016.4
+- Twenty-three percent of massage consumers reported receiving their last massage at a spa in 2017.

-The primary reason people received massage was for health and wellness reasons.4
+The primary reason people received massage was for health and wellness reasons.

-- Fifty percent of adult Americans who had a massage between July 2015 and July 2016 received it for medical or health reasons such as pain management, soreness/stiffness/spasms, injury rehabilitation, or overall wellness, a slight decrease from 2015 data.
+- •Forty-three percent of adult Americans who had a massage between July 2016 and July 2017 received it for medical or health reasons such as pain management, soreness/stiffness/spasms, injury rehabilitation, or overall wellness, a slight decrease from 2016 data.

 - Eighty-nine percent agree that massage can be effective in reducing pain.

-- Twenty-eight percent of massage consumers had a massage for relaxation/stress reduction between July 2015 and July 2016.
+- Twenty-nine percent of massage consumers had a massage for relaxation/stress reduction between July 2016 and July 2017.

 Massage Therapy & Health Care

-- In July 2016, more than fifty-one million American adults (17 percent) had discussed massage therapy with their doctors or health care providers in the previous year, consistent with past years’ data.4
+- In July 2017, roughly fifty million American adults (18 percent) had discussed massage therapy with their doctors or health care providers in the previous year, consistent with past years’ data.

-Of those 17 percent who discussed massage with their doctor or health care provider, 63 percent of their doctors or health care providers referred them to a therapist/strongly recommended massage therapy/encouraged them to get a massage.
-While physicians led the way in recommending massage (56 percent vs. 54 percent in 2015), chiropractors (46 percent, unchanged from 2015) and physical therapists (52 percent vs. 37 percent in 2015) also recommended massage therapy when their patients discussed it with them.4
+- Of those 18 percent who discussed massage with their doctor or health care provider, 59 percent of their doctors or health care providers referred them to a therapist/strongly recommended massage therapy/encouraged them to get a massage.
+While physicians led the way in recommending massage (61 percent vs. 56 percent in 2016), chiropractors (40 percent) and physical therapists (46 percent) also recommended massage therapy when their patients discussed it with them.

-More referrals come from chiropractic offices than other sources, with 10 percent of respondents reporting receiving referrals at least once per week, and another 23% receiving referrals several times per month.
-Fifty-six percent of massage therapists received at least one referral every 6 months or less from a hospital or medical office in 2016.6
+- Chiropractors continue to refer their patients to massage therapists, with 12 percent of respondents reporting receiving referrals at least once per week, and another 24 percent receiving referrals several times per month.
+Fifty-four percent of massage therapists received at least one referrral every 6 months or less from a hospital or medical office in 2017.

 Massage therapists and consumers favor integration of massage into health care.